noiseprotocol/noise_spec/noise.md

- * **Handshake names**:  The handshake name used with `Initialize()` must uniquely identify a single combination of handshake pattern, DH parameters, and symmetric crypto parameters for every key it's used with (whether ephemeral key pair, static key pair, or pre-shared key).
+ * **Handshake names**:  The handshake name used with `Initialize()` must uniquely identify a single combination of handshake pattern, DH parameters, and symmetric crypto parameters for every key it's used with (whether ephemeral key pair or static key pair).
 If the same secret key was used in different protocol executions with the same handshake name but a different sequence of cryptographic operations then bad interactions could occur between the executions.